 There are no regulations stipulating the order in which students must attempt the exams, allowing employers to design training programmes according to business needs.
-The exception to this rule is the Case Study, which must be the last exam attempted and when a student has entered their final year of training.
+The exception to this rule is the Advanced Level Case Study exam, which must be the last exam attempted and when a student has entered their final year of training.